-- (1) Represents restricted shares awards included in Class A common stock. - (2) The time-based restricted share awards granted to the Company's officers and employees typically vest in three annual installments or cliff vest at the end of three years, five years or eight years. - (3) Includes 143,288 LTIP Units granted to the Company's CEO, 75,489 LTIP Units granted to the Company's president and 57,057 LTIP Units granted to the Company's Chief Financial Officer, which vest over three years or cliff vest at the end of eight years.
-Also includes 25,510 LTIP Units granted to an employee of the Company, a portion of which vested on December 31, 2023 with the remaining to vest over three years or cliff vest at the end of eight years, 40,635 LTIP Units granted to the Company's independent directors that vest over three years or cliff vest at the end of three years and 8,447 LTIP Units granted to a consultant under the consultancy agreement with the Company, with 3,304 of such units vested on June 30, 2023 and 5,143 remaining to vest on June 30, 2024. - (4) Includes 63,512 RSUs granted to certain officers and employees of the Company during the year ended December 31, 2023 subject to the achievement of a service condition and a market condition.
-Such RSUs are market-based awards and are subject to the achievement of performance-based hurdles relating to the Company's specified absolute and relative total stockholder return goals and continued employment with the Company over the approximately three-year period from the grant date through December 31, 2025.
+- (1) Represents restricted shares awards included in Class A common stock. - (2) The time-based restricted share awards granted to the Company's officers and employees typically vest in three annual installments or cliff vest at the end of three years, five years or eight years.
+Also includes 5,336 shares of restricted stock granted to a consultant under the consultancy agreement with the Company, which shares will vest on February 28, 2025. - (3) Includes 151,916 LTIP Units granted to the Company's CEO, 51,490 LTIP Units granted to the Company's President and 53,906 LTIP Units granted to the Company's Chief Financial Officer, which vest over three years or cliff vest at the end of eight years.
+Also includes 51,940 LTIP Units granted to certain other employees of the Company, certain of which vested fully on date of grant with the remaining vesting over three years or cliff vest at the end of eight years, 43,526 LTIP Units granted to the Company's independent directors that vest over three years or cliff vest at the end of three years and 4,545 LTIP Units granted to a consultant under the consultancy agreement with the Company, which shares will vest on June 30, 2025. - (4) Includes 79,296 RSUs granted to certain officers and employees of the Company during the year ended December 31, 2024 subject to the achievement of a service condition and a market condition.
+Such RSUs are market-based awards and are subject to the achievement of performance-based hurdles relating to the Company's specified absolute and relative total stockholder return goals and continued employment with the Company over the approximately three-year period from the grant date through December 31, 2026.
 The number of market-based RSUs is based on the number of shares issuable upon achievement of the market-based metric at target.
-Also, includes 46,258 time-based RSUs issued for 2022 incentive bonuses to certain employees that vested fully on January 31, 2023, the date of grant, and 11,138 time-based RSUs granted to certain employees for their election to defer a portion of their 2023 salary that vested on December 31, 2023.
-RSUs reflect the right to receive shares of Class A common stock, subject to the applicable vesting criteria. - (5) Includes 74,082 of restricted shares that vested and 29,384 shares of restricted shares that were withheld to satisfy minimum statutory withholding requirements.
+Also, includes 34,841 time-based RSUs issued for 2023 incentive bonuses to certain employees that vested fully on February 2, 2024, the date of grant.
+RSUs reflect the right to receive shares of Class A common stock, subject to the applicable vesting criteria.

+(5) Includes 66,921 of restricted shares and RSUs that vested and 45,023 shares of restricted shares and RSUs that were withheld to satisfy minimum statutory withholding requirements.

-In February 2024, the Company issued 132,693 LTIP Units to the Company's CEO for his 2023 incentive bonus and his election to defer 100% of his 2024 annual salary, 51,490 LTIP Units to the Company's president for his 2023 incentive bonus and 43,038 LTIP Units to the Company's Chief Financial Officer for his 2023 incentive bonus.
-LTIP Units issued to the Company's CEO, president and Chief Financial Officer in lieu of cash compensation will cliff vest on the eighth anniversary of February 1, 2024.
+In January 2025, the Company issued 198,335 LTIP Units to the Company's CEO for his 2024 incentive bonus and his election to defer 100% of his 2025 annual salary and 90,909 LTIP Units to the Company's President for his 2024 incentive bonus.
+LTIP Units issued to the Company's CEO and President in lieu of cash compensation will cliff vest on the eighth anniversary of February 1, 2025.